emberjs/website/source/blog/2014-10-26-ember-1-8-0-released.md

 level of the Ember rendering pipeline.
 They greatly simplify the implementation of template helpers and are yet another important step toward the landing of HTMLBars.
-* Handlebars 2.0 will be the required for Ember.js 1.9.
+* Handlebars 2.0 will be required for Ember.js 1.9.
 See [this summary
 of the transition](http://emberjs.com/blog/2014/10/16/handlebars-update.html)
 for more details.
 * Further performance improvements and bugfixes.